Carey Cloyd, MFT

 Theoretical Influences that Guide My Work

-Eye-Movement Desensitization Reprocessing, or EMDR, is a key treatment modality in my practice, as is the Hakomi Method.
-EMDR is especially helpful in treating trauma, and can be very effective with a variety of other presenting issues as well.
+The Hakomi Method is a key treatment modality in my practice.
 The Hakomi Method is a body-centered approach that blends Eastern spiritual wisdom with Western psychological understanding, aiding in the transformation of limiting patterns and increasing one's sense of fulfillment.
 I also employ The Work of Byron Katie - a simple inquiry practice into stressful thoughts that can be profoundly liberating.
 Regardless of which techniques are being used, my work is somatic (body-oriented) and experiential - with attention to the here and now, i.e. what is arising in this moment.

 Please note: The video above was submitted by Carey Cloyd, MFT, and any views or opinions expressed are not necessarily shared by GoodTherapy.org.
 We do our best to ensure videos align with our mission and vision; however, if you find there is inappropriate content, please email us or call 888-563-2112 ext.
 2.